A poignant and funny exploration of authenticity in work and life by a woman doctor.

 Shining with warmth, clarity, and wisdom, Letter to a Young Female Physician reveals a woman forging her authentic identity in a modern landscape that is as overwhelming and confusing as it is exhilarating in its possibilities.
 Koven offers an indelible account, by turns humorous and profound, from a doctor, mother, wife, daughter, teacher, and writer who sheds light on our desire to find meaning, and on a way to be our own imperfect selves in the world.

 About the Author

 Suzanne Koven is a primary care physician and the inaugural writer-in-residence at Massachusetts General Hospital.
-She is also a member of the faculty at Harvard Medical School.
-Her writing has appeared in the New England Journal of Medicine, the Boston Globe, the Lancet, the Los Angeles Review of Books, and other publications, and has been featured on National Public Radio.
-Dr. Koven lives with her family near Boston.
+Her writing has appeared in the New England Journal of Medicine, Boston Globe, and other publications.
+A faculty member at Harvard Medical School, she lives near Boston.

 [Koven] is rueful and delightful and keeps on building a careening and fascinating life...
 [Letter to a Young Female Physician] is a warm and wry epistle, the endless and near-perfect email you wish your mother, your mentor and your therapist would sit down and type out together.

 [These] phenomenal essays...are full of acuity and generosity...
 [Koven's] writing is full of humor, candor, by turns (and often simultaneously) beautiful and heartbreaking shards of narrative, about her own life and the lives of her patients and colleagues.
 She’s also got a killer sense of humor and a fantastic eye for detail.